 E62 BME 5771 Biomedical Product Development

-Advances in science and technology have opened the health care field to innovation now more than any other time in history.
+Advances in science and technology have opened the healthcare field to innovation now more than any other time in history.
 Engineers and inventors can make real and rapid improvements to patient treatments, length of hospital stay, procedure time, cost containment, and accessibility to treatment.
 However, a successful transition from idea to implementation requires careful market analysis and strategy planning.
-This course will address the steps in this process, including personal and team strength assessment, medical need validation, brainstorming initial solutions, market analysis, solution evaluation, regulatory, patent and intellectual property concerns, manufacturability, risk assessment and mitigation, and global considerations.
+This course will address the steps in this process, including personal and team strength assessement, medical need validation, brainstorming initial solutions, market analysis, solution evaluation, regulatory, patent, and intellectual property concerns, manufacturability, risk assessment and mitigation, and global considerations.
 Students will be expected to review resource material prior to coming to class in order to facilitate active class discussion and team-based application of the material during class; regular attendance will be key to course success.
 The course will focus on applying product development techniques to several real unmet medical needs; students will thus perform analysis and create reports and presentations for several different product solutions.
 Peer and faculty evaluations will provide feedback to improve individual technique.
 In addition, throughout the semester, local biomedical entrepreneurs will visit to share their expertise and experiences.
-Prerequisites: graduate or professional student standing or permission of the instructor.
+Prerequisites: Graduate or professional student standing or permission of the instructor.

 Credit 3 units.